Why You Shouldnโ€™t Squish Wolf Spiders in Your House

 Pest-proofing tips for fall in Des Moines IA - Springer Professional Home Services

 Here in Des Moines, we are accustomed to pest problems in the fall months.
 As the weather begins to get cooler, pests begin to make preparations for the cold months ahead.
-Rodentsspiders, stink bugs and boxelder bugs are a few pests that will invade homes this time of year.
+Rodents,ย spiders, stink bugs and boxelder bugs are a few pests that will invade homes this time of year.
 Unfortunately, they are likely looking to make their way indoors.
 Besides simply being a nuisance, pests in your home can be dangerous.
 To stop pests from hunkering down with you this season, the team at Springer has provided a list of eight ways to pest-proof your home.
 Keep reading to learn more!

 Fall pest prevention in Iowa - Springer Professional Home Services 8 Tips to Pest-Proof Your Home This Fall and Winter